Paradigm4/elastic_resource_groups/README.md

 ...
 ```

 This implies that all arrays with non-default residency must be created first, before they are inserted into.
+Note that SciDB EE has a `list_array_residency` operator that will output the full residency, not just the stored chunks.

 ## Redundancy

 If SciDB replication is enabled, the residency supplied to `create_with_residency` must exceed the `redundancy` setting: at least two instances for `redundancy=1`.
-And since 16.9 makes redundancy machine-level, the instances need to be on different machines.
+Since 16.9 redefines redundancy as machine-level, it will further require that the residency span `redundancy+1` servers.

 # 2. The grow, compute, shrink workflow (EE only, 15.12 and 16.9)